ibexa/documentation-developer/docs/guide/content_model.md

 A Field is the smallest unit of storage in the content model and the building block of all Content items.
 Every Field belongs to a Field Type.

 Beyond the built-in set of Field Types, you can create your own.
-See the [Create a Field Type](../tutorials/field_type/creating_a_tweet_field_type.md) tutorial

 ### Field value validation